 workflowsWorkflowsv1.0

 Read the linked user's automation workflows.
-Phase 1 is read-only — list every workflow on the account or fetch a single workflow's full DAG (nodes, edges, triggers, settings).
-Create / update / delete operations arrive in v1.1 via `build_workflow`.
+This MCP tool is read-only: list every workflow on the account or fetch a single workflow's full DAG (nodes, edges, triggers, settings).
+Build or edit workflows through the Conductor Deck app.

 Operations